Proper Putting Stroke Tips

 Once you find a grip you like and you set up in a square stance get your arms in a sturdy position to work together.
 Your elbows can be slightly bent.
 Make sure it feels as though your arms, hands, chest, and shoulders can all work as a cohesive group as we want to avoid moving pieces in a proper putting stroke.
 You want to maintain the triangle that is formed by your arms at set-up all through your stroke.
 This is done by using your chest and shoulders to move the putter head back and through.

-If you’re using the Swing Align Short Game tool, you’ll instantly know when your arms are set properly if the alignment rod is parallel to your target.
+If you’re using the Swing Align Short Game configuration, you’ll instantly know when your arms are set properly if the alignment rod is parallel to your target.
 You will also be able to visualize the triangle and keep it together by slightly squeezing your arms against the Swing Align device.
 It’s the perfect tool to help you feel comfortable over your putts and develop a consistent stroke.

 Putting Posture